maticnetwork/polyproto/README.md

 # Polyproto

-Proto files and generated code for Polygon network.
+Proto files and generated code for Nexus network.